Mattc33/Necronomicon/Necronomicon.md

 ### Minion Accuracy?

 Although minions base accuracy is mostly unknown.
 They should follow the same rules as players do.
 Spell hits 100% of the time.
 And attacks are based off of an unknown base accuracy value.
 It could be minions follows the same accuracy formula that players use.

+If there is a level difference between the monster and your minions they will either have reduced accuracy against monsters with higher level(b/c they have more evasion) and your minions will have increased accuracy against monsters with lower level(b/c their accuracy value will be greater then the impact of the mob's evasion)

 ---